Hablamos Español Insurance Companies We Work With

 A real example

-A shop owner thought his BOP covered everything because it was one policy.
-It covered property and liability well, but not the workers comp or the professional exposure his growing business had taken on.
-Naming the structure correctly made the missing pieces obvious.
+Imagine a shop owner who thought his BOP covered everything because it was a single policy.
+It handled property and liability, but not the workers comp or the professional exposure his growing business had taken on.
+Figures and details here are illustrative.
+Naming the structure correctly made the missing pieces obvious, and what any policy actually includes is subject to its terms.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.